 They do the driving because they know all of the park’s secrets.
 You go offroad in 4×4 vehicles that can take you to hidden arches few people ever see when visiting the park, plus you can see the popular spots too.
 I did a full-day tour with them that took me through Arches and Canyonlands, and I had an incredible time.
 I didn’t have to drive, and I felt like I was having a totally unique experience through the dirt backroads of the parks.

-They also offer half-day morning tours so if you are leaving Moab on the train at 2 PM, you can still fit in a half-day tour through one of the parks with NavTec!
+They also offer half-day morning tours, so if you leave Moab on the train at 2 PM, you can still take a half-day tour through one of the parks with NavTec!

 Rafting

-There are also a number of rafting trips or jetboating trips you can do that last a half day.
+There are also a number of rafting trips or jetboating trips that last a half day.
 I went on a bigger overnight rafting trip through Canyonlands, which is also an incredible way to see the park!

 Photography Tours